IntranelConsulting/mythic.nz/src/help/import.md

     {% image "./src/assets/help/import/import-app.png", "Results from the import into the top level", ["215px"], images.sizes.help, "" %}
 </figure>

+### Errors

+In cases where there is an error importing your Markdown files, Mythic will still create a page for it, but with error information instead of the content.
+After the import is complete, a message will show which pages failed so you can find them in the Storybook and see what went wrong.
+Feel free to reach out to us for help in these cases.
+We want to keep improving the import feature.

 ### Known Issues

 - Images from a Mythic export do not re-import.